tijko/dashboard/README.md

 6. `r` - the processes current rss size in kB.

 7. `v` - the processes current virtual memory size in kB.

+8. `o` - current total of bytes read by the process.

+9. `i` - current total of bytes written by the process.

+###### NOTE:

+In order to obtain and display the i/o stats (READ/WRITE fields in the header bar) you will need elavated privileges, run as dashboard as root.